-Congress enacted EGRPRA3 as part of an effort to minimize unnecessary government regulation of financial institutions consistent with safety and soundness, consumer protection, and other public policy goals.
-Under EGRPRA, the appropriate federal banking agencies (Office of the Comptroller of the Currency, Board of Governors of the Federal Reserve System, and Federal Deposit Insurance Corporation; herein Agencies4) and the Federal Financial Institutions Examination Council (FFIEC) must review their regulations to identify outdated, unnecessary, or unduly burdensome requirements imposed on insured depository institutions.
+Congress enacted EGRPRA4 as part of an effort to minimize unnecessary government regulation of financial institutions consistent with safety and soundness, consumer protection, and other public policy goals.
+Under EGRPRA, the appropriate federal banking agencies (Office of the Comptroller of the Currency, Board of Governors of the Federal Reserve System, and Federal Deposit Insurance Corporation; herein Agencies5) and the Federal Financial Institutions Examination Council (FFIEC) must review their regulations to identify outdated, unnecessary, or unduly burdensome requirements imposed on insured depository institutions.
 The Agencies are required, jointly or individually, to categorize regulations by type, such as "consumer regulations" or "safety and soundness" regulations.
 Once the categories have been established, the Agencies must provide notice and ask for public comment on one or more of these regulatory categories.

-3 Pub.
+4 Pub.
 L. No. 104-208, Div.
 A, Title II, §2222, 110 Stat.
 3009 (1996); codified at 12 U.S.C.
 3311.

-4 The Office of Thrift Supervision was still in existence at the time EGRPRA was enacted and was included in the listing of Agencies.
+5 The Office of Thrift Supervision was still in existence at the time EGRPRA was enacted and was included in the listing of Agencies.
 Since that time, the OTS has been eliminated and its responsibilities have passed to the Agencies and the Consumer Financial Protection Bureau.

 NCUA is not technically required to participate in the EGRPRA review process, since NCUA is not an "appropriate Federal banking agency" as specified in EGRPRA.
 In keeping with the spirit of the law, however, the Board has once again elected to participate in the review process.
 Thus, NCUA has participated along with the Agencies in the planning process, but has developed its own regulatory categories that are comparable with those developed by the Agencies.
 Because of the unique circumstances of federally insured credit unions and their members, the Board is issuing a separate notice from the Agencies.
 NCUA's notice is consistent and comparable with the Agencies' notice, except on issues that are unique to credit unions.
-One such unique issue, corporate credit unions, is included in this third notice.
+The Agencies' fourth notice, like this one, includes rules of procedure and safety and soundness.
+In addition, their fourth notice includes the category of securities, as to which there is no credit union counterpart.

 In accordance with the objectives of EGRPRA, the Board asks the public to identify areas of its regulations that are outdated, unnecessary, or unduly burdensome.
-In addition to this third notice, the Board will issue one more notice for comment later on during 2015.
-The EGRPRA review supplements and complements the reviews of regulations that NCUA conducts under other laws and its internal policies.5
+The EGRPRA review supplements and complements the reviews of regulations that NCUA conducts under other laws and its internal policies.6

-5 Interpretive Ruling and Policy Statement (IRPS) 87-2, 52 FR 35231 (Sept.
+6 Interpretive Ruling and Policy Statement (IRPS) 87-2, 52 FR 35231 (Sept.
 8, 1987) as amended by IRPS 03-2, 68 FR 32127 (May 29, 2003.)(Reflecting NCUA's commitment to "periodically update, clarify and simplify existing regulations and eliminate redundant and unnecessary provisions.")

 As the Board noted in its initial EGRPRA notice, the creation of the Consumer Financial Protection Bureau (CFPB) resulted in the transfer to it of responsibility for certain consumer protection rules that had previously been the responsibility of the Agencies and/or NCUA, such as Regulation Z and rules governing consumer privacy.
-Because the CFPB is not covered by EGRPRA or required to participate in this regulatory review process, the Agencies and NCUA excluded certain consumer protection regulations from the scope of the current review.6
+Because the CFPB is not covered by EGRPRA or required to participate in this regulatory review process, the Agencies and NCUA excluded certain consumer protection regulations from the scope of the current review.7